-The network project in particular has shown that in order to break new ground in identifying and understanding the religious impact on political authority in late antiquity, we need to shift our focus from usurpation and civil war closer to those nodal points where erosions of political legitimacy were genuinely linked to quests for religious orthodoxy.
-One prominent strand of scholarship, investigating religious violence more broadly, seems to offer a more promising avenue for understanding the changes in late-antique political authority.
-But in this field of research as well, we face significant hurdles.
-The earlier approaches to religious violence in late antiquity (for instance, Sʜᴀᴡ 2011; Hᴀʜɴ 2015; Gᴀᴅᴅɪs 2005; or the articles by Aɴᴅᴏ, Cᴏɴʏʙᴇᴀʀᴇ, Lᴇɴsᴋɪ, and Dʀᴀᴋᴇ in JLA 6 [2013]) have been forcefully challenged recently on methodological and empirical grounds (most notably by the contributions to Dɪᴊᴋsᴛʀᴀ/Rᴀsᴄʜʟᴇ 2020, esp.
-Kɪᴘᴘᴇɴʙᴇʀɢ 2020, and by Vᴀɴ Nᴜғғᴇʟᴇɴ 2020): The critics argue that since we lack a reliable method for measuring factual quantitative change in violence, the uptick in reports of such instances might well be due to shifts in the cultures of discourse and literary transmission; also, the scholarly assessments were mostly based on a rather small selection of exceptionally spectacular instances (for instance, violent Jewish-Christian conflicts like in the Callinicum affair of 388, or Christian-pagan hostilities and temple destructions as in the case of the Serapeion in 391), largely bypassing the wider cultural settings of violence and discourse on violence; furthermore, there is often no trenchant conceptual distinction between Christian-pagan and inner-Christian violence – even though the underlying polarization processes rely on distinct conflict dynamics.
+The network project, in particular, has shown that in order to break new ground in identifying and understanding religious impact on political authority in late antiquity we need to shift our focus from usurpation and civil war closer to those nodal points where erosion of political legitimacy was genuinely linked to quests for religious orthodoxy.
+One prominent strand of scholarship that investigates religious violence more broadly seems to offer a more promising avenue for understanding the changes in late-antique political authority.
+But in this field of research, as well, we face significant hurdles.
+Earlier approaches to religious violence in late antiquity (for instance, Sʜᴀᴡ 2011; Hᴀʜɴ 2015; Gᴀᴅᴅɪs 2005; or the articles by Aɴᴅᴏ, Cᴏɴʏʙᴇᴀʀᴇ, Lᴇɴsᴋɪ, and Dʀᴀᴋᴇ in JLA 6 [2013]) have recently been forcefully challenged on methodological and empirical grounds (most notably by the contributions to Dɪᴊᴋsᴛʀᴀ/Rᴀsᴄʜʟᴇ 2020, esp.
+Kɪᴘᴘᴇɴʙᴇʀɢ 2020, and by Vᴀɴ Nᴜғғᴇʟᴇɴ 2020).
+Critics argue that, since we lack a reliable method for measuring factual quantitative change in violence, the uptick in reports of such instances might well be due to shifts in the cultures of discourse and literary transmission.
+Additionally, the scholarly assessments were mostly based on a rather small selection of exceptionally spectacular instances (for instance, violent Jewish-Christian conflicts like in the Callinicum affair of 388, or Christian-pagan hostilities and temple destructions as in the case of the Serapeion in 391), largely bypassing the wider cultural settings of violence and discourse on violence.
+Furthermore, there is often no trenchant conceptual distinction between Christian-pagan and inner-Christian violence—even though the underlying polarization processes rely on distinct conflict dynamics.

-Finally, the analysis of religious violence in late antiquity is often linked to the idea that Christianity as a monotheistic religion lacks the ‘technique of translation’ characteristic of ancient polytheism and is thus inherently intolerant, consequentially spawning violent action against adherents of deviating creeds or other religions.
-This view (most forcefully expressed by Assᴍᴀɴɴ 2009, but also included in a large body of other scholarship) has done a particular disservice to the study of political authority in late antiquity: The approach not only bypasses much needed distinctions between different causes and forms of religious violence, it even aims past the rationale of the ancient discourses on religious tolerance and intolerance themselves.
-The most forceful attempt yet to put tolerance/intolerance at the center of a conceptually reflected social-historical analysis of late-antique political interaction was made by Harold A. Dʀᴀᴋᴇ, who sees Roman emperors as brokers of an irenic consensus designed to undermine the mechanisms of religious intolerance that were catalyzed by the dynamics of schismatic conflicts (Dʀᴀᴋᴇ ####).
-As I have argued in Wɪᴇɴᴀɴᴅ 2016 b, Dʀᴀᴋᴇ solves a number of substantial problems of earlier scholarship, but his approach is still not fully able to explain why and to what effects the state began and continued to take partisan positions in religious quests for orthodoxy – and why late-antique Christian rulers (even when they often took pragmatic decisions regarding Christian-pagan and Christian-Jewish relations) unmistakably advertised their uncompromising rejection of deviating religious creeds, portraying themselves as intolerant with the aim of claiming authentic religious authority.
+Finally, the analysis of religious violence in late antiquity is often linked to the idea that Christianity, as a monotheistic religion, lacks the ‘technique of translation’ characteristic of ancient polytheism and is, thus, inherently intolerant, consequentially spawning violent action against adherents of deviating creeds or other religions.
+This view (most forcefully expressed by Assᴍᴀɴɴ 2009, but also included in a large body of other scholarship) has done a particular disservice to the study of political authority in late antiquity.
+Not only does the approach bypass crucial distinctions between different causes and forms of religious violence, but it even aims past the rationale of ancient discourses on religious tolerance and intolerance themselves.
+The most forceful attempt, to date, to put tolerance/intolerance at the center of a conceptually reflected social-historical analysis of late-antique political interaction was made by Harold A. Dʀᴀᴋᴇ, who sees Roman emperors as brokers of an irenic consensus designed to undermine the mechanisms of religious intolerance that were catalyzed by the dynamics of schismatic conflicts (Dʀᴀᴋᴇ ####).
+As I have argued in Wɪᴇɴᴀɴᴅ 2016 b, Dʀᴀᴋᴇ solves a number of substantial problems in earlier scholarship, but his approach still cannot fully explain why and to what purpose the state began and continued to adopt partisan positions in religious quests for orthodoxy.
+Further, it cannot explain why late-antique Christian rulers (even when they often took pragmatic decisions regarding Christian-pagan and Christian-Jewish relations) unmistakably advertised their uncompromising rejection of deviating religious creeds, thereby portraying themselves as intolerant, with the aim of claiming authentic religious authority.